usecannon/cannon/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This project is licensed under the terms of the GNU General Public License v3.0, except for the code available in `packages/contracts` which is licensed under the terms of the licensed under the MIT License.
+This project is licensed under the terms of the GNU General Public License v3.0, except for the code available in `packages/contracts` which is licensed under the terms of the MIT License.

 Copyright (C) 2023 Daniel Beal, Noah Litvin, Matías Lescano